 Transmission line and substation projects have the potential to impact soils during construction and operation of the project.
-Construction might require some amount of grading to provide a level surface for safe operation of construction equipment.
+Construction might require some amount of grading to provide a level surface for the safe operation of construction equipment.
 In addition, potential topsoil and subsoil mixing might result from the excavation, stockpiling, and redistribution of soils during installation of transmission line structures and substation components.
 Localized soil erosion, compaction, and topsoil and subsoil mixing could affect revegetation within temporary work areas.
-Construction of new substations (Chapter 14) would result in permanent impacts to soils for the facilities' operational lifetime.
+Where the same access route is used to access multiple structure locations, the impacts could be more intense on that more heavily traveled route.
+Substation construction (Chapter 14) would result in permanent impacts to soils for the facilities' operational lifetime.
 During operation, soils could be temporarily disturbed for equipment access to the HVTL for maintenance.